railsagainstignorance/hex-regex/README.md

 - implement backreferences.
 DONE
  - pass backreferences in via next from FragmentChainElement.
 DONE
  - test next via FragmentChainer.
 DONE
 - how to specify/enforce a precise limit on string length.
-A new param to pass through?
+A new param to pass through?.
+DONE
-- specify/limit overall generated string length
+- specify/limit overall generated string length.
+DONE
+- test against known regexs to see if count is correct.
+Lots of subtle gotchas.